 Go on a Tour of Warsaw on board of a vintage Car

-There are many tours available, which all can get you around the streets with a local guide showing the surroundings and telling you a bit of history.
-Place this activity at the beginning of your trip or at the end, but feel the breeze of a manual, rusty transmission.
-The tour can give you the chance to drive a car, or also get a driver if you don’t feel
+There are many tours available, which can get you around the streets with a local guide showing the surroundings and telling you a bit of history.
+The Self-drive Polish vintage car is the ideal activity to organize at the beginning of your trip or the end; perfect to feel the breeze of a manual, rusty transmission.
+The tour can give you the chance to drive a car or get a driver if you don’t feel comfortable.

-If a retro car is not enough, you can level up your winter in Warsaw, going on a singular sightseeing tour on board of a proper Polish vintage bus, the Jelcz 043.
+If a retro car is not enough, you can level up your winter in Warsaw, going on a singular sightseeing tour onboard a proper Polish vintage bus, the Jelcz 043.
 This is also the cheapest solution to share.
-Check this and book your tour.
+So check this and book your tour.

 Check the best tour of Warsaw in a vintage car: